igodlab/igodlab-site/content/learning/computing-systems/01-welcome-abroad.md

 *Ans.-* The statement: *"I wear many hats at my job"* is a common phrase we might hear at work.
 It has least two interpretations: we can take the literal meaning that the person actually wears different phyisical hats or that the 'hat' is a metaphor for job-roles.

 ---
-- **1.7** The discussion of abstraction in Section 1.3.1 noted that one does not need to understand the makeup of the components as long as “everything about the detail is just ﬁne.”
-The case was made that when everything is not ﬁne, one must be able to deconstruct the components, or be at the mercy of the abstractions.
+- **1.7** The discussion of abstraction in Section 1.3.1 noted that one does not need to understand the makeup of the components as long as “everything about the detail is just fine.”
+The case was made that when everything is not fine, one must be able to deconstruct the components, or be at the mercy of the abstractions.
 In the taxi example, suppose you did not understand the component, that is, you had no clue how to get to the airport.
 Using the notion of abstraction, you simply tell the driver, *“Take me to the airport.”* Explain when this is a productivity enhancer, and when it could result in very negative consequences.

 *Ans.-* It is a productivity enhancer when you trust the driver can safely take you to your destination and none of the parties need to discuss the intricacies about how to get there.
 However, if neither individual knows how to get there it is a failed interaction ie. the driver might wander around the city without ever getting you to the airport and you could miss your flight.